 From Banbury, by Car: approx. 45 mins.
 By Bus: S4 to Oxford City Centre.
 By Train: approx. 30 mins, Cross Country to Bournemouth, Oxford station then 20 min walk to Holywell Street

-Jack Gibbons’ 31st annual Oxford Summer Piano Series
+Jack Gibbons’ 32nd Annual Oxford Summer Piano Series

-The acclaimed pianist Jack Gibbons this year celebrates the 30th anniversary of his highly popular Oxford Summer Piano Series, which has been a fixture of the Oxford calendar every year since the summer of 1988.
-By tradition the series opens with an all-Beethoven programme, featuring four of the composer’s most beloved piano sonatas.
+The acclaimed pianist Jack Gibbons celebrates the 32nd year of his highly popular Oxford Summer Piano Series, founded in 1988.
+By tradition the series opens with an all-Beethoven programme, featuring three of the composer’s most beloved piano sonatas.

 Duration: 2 hours with interval